tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 18 - 3 Psychology Principles for Web Design.md

 A way how to decide is to look at what other people are doing.
 We are doing this subconciously.
 "If he/they is/are doing this, he/they must be smart and I will do the same thing."

-In webdesign this principle is expressed in testimonials, logos of companies, using numbers (pages, years, clients....)
+In webdesign this principle is expressed in testimonials, logos of companies, using numbers (pages, years, clients....).
+This builds the trust.

+## 3.